 - As the terminator sweeps across the Moon’s surface the changing light and shadows can create interesting temporary shapes like the Lunar-X or Lunar-V. These are called Clair-lunar effects.
 Image the Lunar-X and Lunar-V. The final product may be either a single image or a time lapse video (AVI, SER, etc.) of the event.
 [Two images]

 - Image Saturn, Mars and Venus (pick two of the three).
 Saturn should show detail as should Mars if imaged near opposition.
 Venus goes through phases and may not appear round.
-[Three images]
+[Two images]

 - Image Jupiter showing the Great Red Spot (GRS).
 [One image]